zipcity15/QSS20-S26-Final_Project-Jack_Zipper/README.md

-# Aid and Displacement in the Eastern DRC: How aid impacts IDP flows
+# Aid, Displacement, and Violence in the DRC: An analysis how aid impacts IDP flows in the Eastern DRC and how violence has impacted patterns of aid spending.
 ### Jack Zipper's Final Project for QSS 20

 [Google Drive link for data here]()